-The principal uses the district JOBS program to screen potential candidates.
+The principal uses the district AppliTrack program to screen potential candidates.
 With the support of SJCSD, the principal only hires teachers who meet NCLB's Highly Qualified requirements.
 To retain highly qualified teachers, the administration team and the ILC have implemented Professional Learning Communities, complete with protected team planning time.
-Teachers are encouraged to attend district PD opportunities, and the ILC provides monthly school-developed PD and book studies.
+Teachers are encouraged to attend district PD opportunities, and the ILC/ LLT provides monthly school-developed PD and book studies.
 In the Teacher Mentor Program, new teachers are partnered with "veteran" mentors and the pairs are provided structured meeting time.
 The Instructional Literacy Coach and Teacher Leaders model lessons.
 The District CAST Team leads curriculum mapping and training.

-Describe the school's teacher mentoring program, including the rationale for pairings and planned mentoring activities during preplanning week; quarterly meeting with mentor; new teacher and administrator; peer observations; classroom visits; and monthly meeting with Instructional Literacy Coach.
+Describe the school's teacher mentoring program, including the rationale for pairings and planned mentoring activities

 New teachers are paired with current teachers who have a minimum of three years teaching experience at current school in the same content area.
 Typically, department chairs or team leaders will serve as a mentor for our new teachers.
-Planned activities include new teacher orientation workshop conducted
+Planned activities include new teacher orientation workshop conducted during preplanning week; quarterly meeting with mentor; new teacher and administrator; peer observations; classroom visits; and monthly meeting with Instructional Literacy Coach.